xiaqian1999/Pantry-Tracker/README.md

     - const firestore = getFirestore(app);
     - export {firestore}
   - Go back to firebase, and start a collection, things are order in colelctionand documentary

+## New Things Learn

+- async: it wouldn't block the code while fetching, because we don't want out web page to freeze when it try to fetch data